dotnet/runtime/src/tools/illink/docs/data-formats.md

 ## Dependencies Trace Format

-This is the format of data used to capture linker logic about why members, types, and other metadata elements were marked by the linker as required and persisted in the linked output.
-The format includes edges of the graph for every dependency which was tracked by the linker.
+This is the format of data used to capture trimmer logic about why members, types, and other metadata elements were marked by the trimmer as required and persisted in the trimmed output.
+The format includes edges of the graph for every dependency which was tracked by the trimmer.